sabrina-440/spice-cardin-remotely/README.md

 Download Repository onto server machine.

 Edit custom_componenets/spice/default.ini with your card, pin, side, and ip address + password of your host (pc running spice)
-note: need -iidxpoke and -spiceapi enabled on host
+note: need -iidxpoke (if running IIDX TDJ mode) and -spiceapi enabled on host

 if you do not know the ip address and password of your host it is the same you use for spice companion app, default password is usually changeme.